Thomas Bland Strange

 Thomas Bland Strange (15 September 1831 – 9 July 1925), known as 'Gunner Jingo', was a British officer noted for his service with the Canadian Militia during the North-West Rebellion of 1885.
-As a Royal Artillery officer posted to Canada, Strange was instrumental in establishing the country’s fledgeling artillery regiments following Canadian Confederation and has been referred to as the ‘Father of Canadian Artillery’.
+As a Royal Artillery officer posted to Canada, Strange was instrumental in establishing the country's fledgeling artillery regiments following Canadian Confederation and has been referred to as the ‘Father of Canadian Artillery’.

 Military career

 Strange was born to a military family in British India and was educated at Edinburgh Academy.
 With his family unable to afford the cost of a commission in an infantry or cavalry regiment, he attended the Royal Military Academy Woolwich, and commissioned into the Royal Artillery in 1851 at the age of twenty.
 He saw a number of postings across garrisons of the British Empire, with his first posting being Gibraltar in 1852 (where he was promoted to first lieutenant on 21 November 1852), followed by Jamaica in 1856.

 Strange was posted to India in 1857 during the Indian Mutiny, where he saw service at the Siege of Lucknow.
 His military records show he was awarded the Indian Mutiny Medal with Clasp and was mentioned in dispatches four times.
 He was promoted second captain (a now-obsolete rank peculiar to the Royal Artillery) on 16 September 1858.

 Strange married Maria Elinor Taylor at Simla, the summer capital of the Raj, in November 1862.
-Strange was posted back to Britain, seving in Ireland and as an artillery instructor at Woolwich.
+Strange was posted back to Britain, serving in Ireland and as an artillery instructor at Woolwich.
 Strange's military records show the marriage produced two children, Henry Bland Strange, baptised at Killarney, and Alexander Wilmot Strange, baptised at Woolwich.